arunas-cesonis/live-sampler/README.md

 ### audio-sampler

 Records audio and plays it back in a loop.
-Behavior is controlled by MIDI notes:
+Behavior is controlled by MIDI events

 ![image info](./docs/screenshot.png)